-Special thanks to Jeff Bannister of Serve-One Inc. Process Serving in Greenville, SC, who contributes this guest post to the Construction Lien Blog.
+Special thanks to Jeff Bannister of Serve-One Inc. Process Serving in Greenville, SC, who contributes this guest post to the Construction Finance Journal.
 Jeff Bannister is the owner of Serve-One Inc. Processing Serving.
 Serve One Attorney Services is the largest process serving company in SC.
 Jeff is a Desert Storm Veteran and former State Trooper who started serving legal process in 1987.
 He is not an attorney.

 When it comes to civil liability a Mechanics Lien is in my opinion the most dangerous paper to serve.
 If it is not filed and served properly, the process server could be held responsible.
 That’s why it’s critical to learn to navigate through the myths and facts of how to properly serve these liens.

 Myth #1 – The lien’s 90-day limit can be extended by filing with the Sheriff’s Department

 This time limit, or statute, starts the last day work was done or material was supplied to the property in question.
 It is true that South Carolina’s rules of civil procedure, Rule 3 paragraph (b), states a statute can be tolled on a SUMMONS AND COMPLAINT.
 But Mechanics’ liens are not included in this rule.